When my husband told me that WE had WON a trip to the Maldives, I thought he was joking! But he wasn’t.

 And yes, Maldives is expensive.
 VERY expensive!
-Getting to the mainland, Male cost us US$70 per person.
-But I tell ya, the joy of experiencing Mother Nature’s pure creations at such close proximity and all the first-memories I gained with my children?
+Getting to the mainland, Male costs us US$70 per person.
+But I tell ya, the joy of experiencing Mother Nature’s pure creations at such close proximity and all the first memories I gained with my children?

-* Our kids’ first snorkelling experience – the water in the lagoon is so clear you can see all sorts of Marine life!
+* Our kids’ first snorkeling experience – the water in the lagoon is so clear you can see all sorts of marine life!